DXMINI/Nextion.Images/README.md

 1. Navigate to Menu Screen
 2. Click on Update (located under the tools section)
+3. Click on Enable
-3. Click on Retrieve Update (please be patient... your DXMINI is downloading the required files)
+4. Click on Retrieve Update (please be patient... your DXMINI is downloading the required files)
-4. Click on Prepare Update
+5. Click on Prepare Update
-5. Click on Apply Update
+6. Click on Apply Update
-6. You screen will show the installation progress
+7. You screen will show the installation progress
-7. Please power cycle the DXMINI when the screen indicates 100% complete
+8. Please power cycle the DXMINI when the screen indicates 100% complete